 Always have a form of identification with you like your driver’s license or passport.
 If you forget your I.D., security won’t let you in the club just because your friends are inside, too.
 Lastly, be aware of the current laws since it can change at anytime.

 Enter a cannabis dispensary: 21 years old

-Enter a nightclub: 21 years old
+Enter a nightclub or a bar: 21 years old

 The most important thing is research the places you want to go before your trip so you don’t get overwhelmed when you get here!